dglo/trigger-testbed/README.md

 **LONG** time, so it only prints a brief report and saves the output of any failing runs to be examined later.

-This script tries to local output files associated with run configuration files, so any changes to `icecube.daq.testbed.HashedFileName` must be mirrored in the code deep inside MyRunner.run_all()
+This script tries to locate output files associated with run configuration files, so any changes to `icecube.daq.testbed.HashedFileName` must be mirrored in the code deep inside MyRunner.run_all()